GuillermoBustosPerez/Texture-analysis/Report/Texture_analysis.md

 and a N3C-D2 diffuser cap was used to ensure homogeneous distribution of light.
-During the realization of each photograph, the region of interest of the flint was manually positioned as horizontal as possible
+During the realization of each photograph, the region of interest of the flint was manually positioned as horizontal as possible ([Calandra 2022](#ref-calandra_workflow_2022)).
-\[[39](#ref-calandra_workflow_2022)\].
 To avoid problems due to focus variation, each surface was photographed several times at different heights, and the obtained sequences were mounted using Helicon Focus 7.7.2.

 A common problem of images obtained from USB microscopes is the lack of detail due to saturation in one of the grey level values and the effects